McChoc/BlocInterpreter/README.md

 #### Delete operator `delete`

 The delete operator allows you to delete variable previously declared.
 Its operand can be a variable or a tuple of variables and it will return the value stored in the deleted variables.
-You can also delete heap variables by combining it with the [val operator](#value-operator-val).
-You cannot delete elements of an array or struct.
+You can delete heap variables by combining it with the [val operator](#value-operator-val) and you can also delete elements of an array or struct.

 ```csharp
 var foo;